hirvaDhandhukia/react-redux/README.md

 # Action
-an action is an object that has a type property
+- an action is an object that has a type property
+- an ation describes what happened and it is the reducer's job to return the new state based on that action.

 # Reducers
 - specify how the app's state changes in response to actions sent to the store.